awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 The IAM role that allows access to the SQS queue\.

 **Note**
-Make sure the role associated with the rule has a policy granting the `sqs:SendMessage` permission\.
+Make sure that the role associated with the rule has a policy granting the `sqs:SendMessage` permission\.

 The following JSON example shows how to create an AWS IoT rule with an `sqs` action:

 ```
 {
-    "rule": {
+    "topicRulePayload": {
         "sql": "SELECT * FROM 'some/topic'",
         "ruleDisabled": false,
+        "awsIotSqlVersion": "2016-03-23",
         "actions": [{
             "sqs": {
                 "queueUrl": "https://sqs.us-east-2.amazonaws.com/123456789012/my_sqs_queue",